-Some things will never budge from our dream home wish lists: an expansive kitchen, a bedroom fireplace, a clawfoot bath tub.
-The newest addition?
-Beautiful, exposed ceiling beams, in all of their storied, rustic glory.
-Exposed beams add interest, textural detail, and a framing quality that makes other elements pop.
+Some things will never budge from our dream home wish lists: an expansive kitchen, a bedroom fireplace, a clawfoot bathtub… The newest addition?
+Beautiful exposed ceiling beams in all their storied, rustic glory.
+Exposed beams textural interest and a framing quality that make other elements pop.
 Plus, they can make any space feel just a little bit fairytale.

-Soaring, vaulted ceilings have even greater impact thanks to pitched ceiling beams.
+Soaring vaulted ceilings have even greater impact thanks to pitched ceiling beams.
 Whether in open common spaces, cozy bathrooms, or kitchens, the pitched beams create an impressive airiness and are strikingly elegant.

 Natural wooden ceiling beams add warm, rustic earthiness to any space.
 They also impart a sense of history, as many old structures feature this architectural element.
 Playing up contrasts, the warm organic wood juxtaposes beautifully with the fresh green-and-blue mural.

 Complemented by plenty of natural light, the pitched ceiling beams open the space while adding visual interest to an open-plan living space.
 Plenty of textures bode well in the almost all-white space while a few navy and yellow accents steal the show.

 The exposed ceiling plays a big part in the palette and overall aesthetic of this traditional living room, its honeyed hue complementing the paneled walls, statement lighting fixture, and cobalt leather chairs beautifully.
 If you've got it, flaunt it, right?

 Can you say "dream bedroom"?
 This all-white haven is complemented by painted ceiling beams and a few black accents to create a refreshingly laid-back yet striking look.
 If this was our bedroom, we'd never want to leave.